pallets/click/docs/utils.rst

             modify_the_user(user)

-Sometimes, one may need to iterate over an external iterator, and advance the progress bar iregularly.
-To do so, you need to speficy the length (and no iterable), and use the update method on the context return value instead of iterating directly over it::
+Sometimes, one may need to iterate over an external iterator, and advance the progress bar irregularly.
+To do so, you need to specify the length (and no iterable), and use the update method on the context return value instead of iterating directly over it::